 Sensors and Data Fusion

-Varying modalities of sensor information at different points in the orbit that account for both light, darkness, glint and even temperature can be fused in realtime into point clouds for on orbit characterization.
-This is a challenging and processor intensive activity but could provide unique safety and situational awarness information for future rendezvous vehicles.
-A student team explored LIDAR, optical and mini-radar/range information and the challenge of fusing disparate data sets to create 3-dimensional point clouds that represented a prototype satellite.
-Picture 1 is the model and picture 2 is the optical point cloud generated.
+Varying modalities of sensor information at different points in the orbit that account for both light, darkness, glint and even temperature can be fused in realtime for various on orbit characterizations.
+This is a challenging and processor intensive activity but could provide unique safety and situational awareness information for future rendezvous vehicles. \